 A quotas file (named quotas) must exist in the root directory of a file system for any of the quota commands to work.
-The files in the file system's mount point are referred to as the external quotas file.
+For group quotas to work, there must be a quotas.grp file.The files in the file system's mount point are referred to as the external quotas file.
 VxFS also maintains an internal quotas file for its own use.